Veridise/sp1-llzk/README.md

 # SP1-LLZK

-Rust modules for lowering Air circuits into LLZK.
+This repository contains Rust modules for lowering SP1 circuits into LLZK and Picus.
+There are two extractors present: the `air->llzk` extractor is under the directory `air-llzk/` and the direct `air->picus` extractor is under `air-picus`.
+The reason we included two extractors is that the `air->llzk` requires some functionality to be built on LLZK to support Byte lookups.

 ## Building